JGDeacon/GoldBageChallenges/Outings/README.txt

-Unit Tests reside in the ClaimsUnitTests Solution.
+Unit Tests reside in the CompanyOutingsUnitTests Solution.

 Note: I approached the UI interaction much differently just to try a different approach.
 I think that the numeric menus are the way to go.